 RIP is a distance vector routing protocol and the simplest routing protocol to start with.
 We’ll start by paying attention to the distance vector class.
 What does the name distance vector mean?

-- Vector: Which direction, in routing world we care about which interface and the IP-address of the next router to send it to.
+• Vector: Which direction?
+In the routing world, we care about which interface and the IP address of the next router to send it to.

-In this picture we have three routers and we are running a distance vector routing protocol (RIP).
-As we start our routers they build a routing table by default but the only thing they know are their directly connected interfaces.
+In this picture, we have three routers and we are running a distance vector routing protocol (RIP).
+As we start our routers they build a routing table by default but the only thing they know is their directly connected interfaces.
 You can see that this information is in their routing table.
-In red you can see which interface and in green you can see the metric.
+In red, you can see which interface, and in green, you can see the metric.
 RIP uses hop count as its metric which is nothing more than counting the number of routers (hops) you have to pass to get to your destination.

 If a router receives information about a network it doesn’t know about yet, it will add this information to its routing table: